About me

 I'm Chris - people who come to see me usually want a psychotherapist with lots of experience, who is adaptive, an active part of the therapeutic process, and who has completed a lot of training.

-My approach is now a unique one.
-Most therapists are psychotherapists in the UK at least, are trained in Person Centred, CBT, Psychodynamic, Gestalt, and Transactional Analysis.
+Most counsellors and psychotherapists in the UK now, are trained in Person Centred, CBT, EMDR, Psychodynamic, Gestalt, and Transactional Analysis.
 I'd guess in that order.
+These are mostly what you might be offered on the NHS or Corporate Organisations.

-Having originally started training in Person Centred Therapy in 2003, I'm not really into the more analytical approaches, and approaches to psychotherapy such as CBT (although I have received training in CBT too).
+These days I'm not really into the more analytical approaches, or heavily cognitive approaches to psychotherapy such as CBT and Person centred (although I have received training in these too).
 I do believe approaches such as CBT have a place and can be very helpful.
-I've even used these approaches myself early on in my career with 'positive outcomes', but like many, I have found it lacked real depth.
+I've even used these approaches myself early on in my career with 'positive outcomes', but like many, I have found it lacked some depth.

-The therapies I have trained in take therapy a step further than talk therapy.
-These newer therapies are more about healing, not just the talking, thinking and understanding approach to psychotherapy.
-The forms of psychotherapy in which I'm trained in come under the umbrella of somatic therapies, or neurotherapies.
-I've seen these go deep, they are more than just talking about the problem.
-I have different ways of helping you with the problem, which are 'doing' therapies.
+The therapies I have trained in take therapy a step further than just talking about an issue.
+These newer therapies are more about doing something to aid healing, not just the talking, 'thinking and understanding'.
+The forms of psychotherapy in which I'm trained in come under the umbrella of somatic therapies, or neurotherapies

 Is there something I like to work with the most? - it's a difficult one to answer as it's the people I really enjoy working with at the end of the day.
 I practice down-to-earth talking therapies, but also find that therapies that are a bit more 'left-field', more artistic, deep, experiential, are relational and align with neuroscience go a different route to talking therapy.